afaqq/Crud-Operation-In-asp.net-MVC/README.md

 Contributions are welcome!
 Feel free to open issues and submit pull requests.

 ## License
-This project is licensed under the [Your License Name] License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under Afaq Ahmad License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgements
 - [ASP.NET Core](https://dotnet.microsoft.com/apps/aspnet)